iamsrivastava/aws-lambda-blog-markdown/README.md

 - [ ] Multiple User Support
   - Description: Allow multiple users with different roles and permissions to collaborate on the website.

+- [ ] Development on local with https and local dns setting
+  - Description: Development on a local environment with HTTPS and local DNS settings enables developers to create, test, and debug web applications with the added security of HTTPS encryption and the flexibility of custom local domain names.
+By configuring HTTPS certificates and local DNS records, developers can closely replicate the conditions of a live production environment, ensuring seamless testing and a smoother transition to deployment.
+  -
 - [ ] Command Line Interface (CLI)
   - Create Blog
   - Create Blog Post